MoseleyBioinformaticsLab/MESSES/_sources/conversion_directives.rst.txt

 First Record
 ------------
-Similar to specifying a record ID if you want to build the string value from a record but do not know its ID you can omit the "record_id" field and the first record in the specified table will be used.
+Similar to specifying a record ID, if you want to build the string value from a record but do not know its ID, you can omit the "record_id" field and the first record in the specified table will be used.
 This alone is generally not enough though and it is recommended to either use the "sort_by" and "sort_order" fields to first sort the records before selecting the first one, or use the "test" field to select the first